mrismanaziz/Reforestation/README.md

-## Who is the coolest Doctor in the hospital?
-The hip Doctor!
+## Where do young cows eat lunch?
+In the calf-ateria.